 Robin Wall Kimmerer, author of Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teaching of Plants (2013), talks about how her native upbringing caused her to ask different questions and observe things in nature.
 Her indigenous perspective invited her to see plants in relationship to where they grew, what grew together and why this combination of plants was beautiful.
 When she was earning her doctorate in biology, however, she was taught to only look at the plant she was studying.
 She analyzed the characteristics of the plant by itself – cut off from context and without consideration of its relationship to other plants and its environment.

 This is the essential difference between seeing things through a lens of relationship or separation.
 When we see our connections, our relatedness and our context, we look for patterns of integration, and we see the value of relationships to understanding the whole ecosystem.
 When we see things through a lens of separation, we focus on the individual, or the parts or the activity, without seeing how they impact the whole system.
 We must strive to understand and value our interconnectedness by cultivating, strengthening and appreciating our relationships.
-Only then will we will be unable to achieve a sustainable, thriving organization now and in the future.
+Only then will we be unable to achieve a sustainable, thriving organization now and in the future.

 Valuing the contributions of relationships to create change